YannickArmspach/Bucketpress/README.md

 BucketPress
 =======

-**Connect your Bitbucket account and install your repositories as plugins or themes.  **
+**Connect your Bitbucket account and install your repositories as plugins or themes.**

-Manage all your repositories directly in wordpress.
-Connect your bitbucket account and list all your repo.
-Now you can install it directly in your wordpress plugin or theme.
+Manage all your repositories directly in Wordpress.
+Choose the repositories in the list, install and update it directly from your Wordpress admin.